Malaysia - Data Protection Overview

 - the right to prevent processing for direct marketing purposes.

-Please see the explanation under 'Notice & Choice Principle' above.
+Please see the explanation under the notice and choice principle above.

-A data subject has a right of access to his own data and to correct the same if it is inaccurate, incomplete, misleading, or outdated, subject to certain conditions.
-Certain prescribed procedures have been set out where access or correction is requested by the data subject (i.e., whether the data subject requires a copy of the personal data; data user must acknowledge receipt of the request).
+A data subject has a right of access to their own data and to correct the same if it is inaccurate, incomplete, misleading, or outdated, subject to certain conditions.
+Certain prescribed procedures have been set out where access or correction is requested by the data subject (i.e. whether the data subject requires a copy of the personal data, data user must acknowledge receipt of the request).
 The 2013 Regulations also set out the information which may be requested by a data user when processing an access request.

-The terminology under the PDPA is 'right to correction', which has been addressed under 8.2 above.
+The terminology under the PDPA is 'right to correction', which has been addressed under the section on right of access above.

 There are no express rights of erasure under the PDPA.